Get

 Rice Krispies are puffed rice and sugar, so they’re high in carbohydrates.
 Cats are obligate carnivores, which means they require a diet that is high in animal protein and relatively low in carbohydrates.
 Although some carbs are necessary for proper body function for cats, those carbs ideally should not come from simple starches like corn syrup and white sugar.

 Sometimes, Rice Krispies are found in recipes and treats, like Rice Krispies treats.
 These are even worse for your cat than Rice Krispies on their own.
 The reason for this is that Rice Krispies contain even more sugar than the cereal itself because of the marshmallows in the recipe.
-This treat also contains a large amount of butter, which can be unhealthy for your cat because of the calories and fat content, which could potentially lead to stomach upset.
+This treat also contains a large amount of butter, which can be unhealthy for your cat because of the calories and fat content, potentially leading to stomach upset.

 Rice Crispy Treats